gred0216/zxcs8/README.md

 # zxcs8
 This is a crawler of [知軒藏書](http://www.zxcs8.com/map.html)

+# KNOWN BUG
+Tags in zxcs8 site have been changed.
+Some old tags are no longer available It will be fix in the recent update

 ## Feature
 * Create different category shelves from the site
 * Create custom shelf